United Presbyterian Church (Scotland)

-The United Presbyterian Church (1847–1900) was a Scottish Presbyterian denomination.
+The United Presbyterian Church (Scottish Gaelic: Eaglais Chlèireach Aonaichte) was a Scottish Presbyterian denomination.
 It was formed in 1847 by the union of the United Secession Church and the Relief Church, and in 1900 merged with the Free Church of Scotland to form the United Free Church of Scotland, which in turn united with the Church of Scotland in 1929.
 For most of its existence, the United Presbyterian Church was the third largest presbyterian church in Scotland, and stood on the liberal wing of Scots Presbyterianism.
 The church's name was often abbreviated to the initials UP.

 United Secession Church

 The United Secession Church was founded in 1820 by the union of various churches which had previously seceded from the established Church of Scotland.
 The First Secession had been in 1732, and the resultant Associate Presbytery grew to include 45 congregations.
 A series of disputes, in 1747 over the burgesses oath, and in the late 18th century over the Westminster confession, led to further splits, but in 1820 two of the groups united to form the United Associate Synod of the Secession Church, also known as the United Secession Church.